TK3096/yc-directory/README.md

 - create new post with server action
 - render markdown content with markdown-it
 - create markdown content with react-md-editor
+- parallel fetching data in details page (startup and playlist)

 #### Note